DATA-606-SPRING-2022/CAmaduzzi_DATA606/Interim_data/README.md

 Once identified this sub-group of institutions, I will use the HEIs IDs to extract the information about them throughout the reporting years of focus (2008-2020)

-I am not yet ready at this time to uplaod cleansed data files. (as of Feb 20/2022)